-Carbon dioxide, otherwise referred to as "CO2", is critical when it comes to promoting and enhancing plant yields.
-Hence, the reason that many indoor growers and cultivators all utilize the inert gas as a key component to their "growth recipe".
+Carbon dioxide (CO2) is critical for improving plant yields and growth.
+Hence, the reason that many indoor growers and cultivators all utilize the inert gas as a key component to their "growth recipe."

 This is in part because CO2, along with water and light are all necessary parts of photosynthesis.
 A process used by plants in order to convert light energy into chemical energy that can later be released to fuel the plants metabolic activities.

 Is it safe to use CO2 in my grow room?

 Adding CO2 is common and safe in an indoor grow room or greenhouse.
 Supplemental CO2 is useful for plants growth.
 However, a sealed grow room can trap dangerous levels of carbon dioxide that can lead to severe health effects such as dizziness, unconsciousness, or can even be fatal.

 The problem occurs when compressed tanks of liquid CO2 are used in a sealed grow space, If there is a leak in a hose or a fitting, the CO2 level can quickly rise.
 If you find yourself in any confined space you may experience CO2 toxicity or oxygen deprivation.
 This is because as CO2 levels rise above 3% toxicity can occur due to the increase in CO2 exposure that a human body is not used too.
 And, because carbon dioxide is odorless, colorless, and tasteless - you will not be able to tell its presence until you feel dizzy or lose consciousness.